 Community Integration assists and/or teaches participation in community activities.
-Community Integration does not include assistance with activities of daily living, unless it is combined with a community integration activity.
+Community Integration does not include assistance with ADLs, unless it is combined with a community integration activity.
 These activities and/or skills are needed to be a participating member of a community, which may include, but not limited to, , becoming a member of social events/clubs, recreational activities, volunteering, participating in organized worship or spiritual activities.
-The following are examples of activities of daily living that are not included in community integration: grocery/clothing shopping, haircut, etc. Community Integration expectations are for Iindividuals to interact with the broader community on a regular basis, including community activities that enable individuals to engage directly, throughout the day, with people who are not paid to provide them with services.
-In addition, community activities should be organized for the benefit of the individuals to foster relationships with the broader community are included in the service rate.
+The following are examples of ADLs that are not included in community integration: grocery/clothing shopping, haircut, etc. Community Integration expectations are for individuals to interact with the broader community on a regular basis, including community activities that enable individuals to engage directly, throughout the day, with people who are not paid to provide them with services.
+In addition, community activities should be organized for the benefit of the individuals to foster relationships with the broader community.
+Transportation costs related to the provision of this service in the community are included in the service rate.
 This service supports naturalized involvement in order to become a fully participating member of the community.